Home | Back to Specialized Resources

 • Arkansas - KFPW, located in the Hotel Goldman, Fort Smith; the "radio receiving station" in the Hotel Mariana, Mariana; and an unidentified antenna array atop the AOUW ("Ancient Order of United Workmen") Building in Little Rock.

-• California - Views of the 500-room U.S. Grant Hotel in San Diego, home of station KFSD.
+• California - Views of the 500-room U.S. Grant Hotel in San Diego, home of station KFSD

 • Colorado - Views of the home of KPOF, Denver, the "Alma Temple," named after Pillar of Fire founder Alma White, and the Hotel Shirley Savoy, Denver, home of KLZ (call letters on top front edge of building).